 Disneyland Paris : what to see ?

-A must stop when you are visiting Disneyland Paris is the Walt Disney Park.
-Here await you the Ratatouille district with its XXL infrastructures or the Toy story district and many more.
+A must-visit when you're in Disneyland Paris is the Walt Disney Studios Park.
+You'll find the Ratatouille district with its massive infrastructures, the Toy Story district, and many other attractions.

 How to go by van from Disneyland Paris to Versailles ?

 It takes over an hour to get to Versailles from Disneyland.
 You have to hit the road by taking the Esplanade François Truffaut.
 The van will enter Coupvray in less than 5 minutes.
 Continue for 2.9 km to reach A4 / E50 (Eastern Highway).
 On the A86 (Périphérique de l'Ile-de-France), you will still have to go through the 4 tunnels of the motorway.
 The driver will continue straight on the national road (N12).
 It is after having paced the Rue Monseigneur Gibier for 300 m that the car enters Versailles.